Service Accounts

 Managing Access Credentials

-After creating a service account and assigning the permissions, you need to create access credentials to authenticate with Thalassa Cloud APIs.
+After creating a service account and assigning permissions, create access credentials to authenticate with Thalassa Cloud APIs.
+Access credentials do not have a name or description.
+You must select at least one API scope, and setting an expiration date is recommended.

 Creating Access Credentials